 It is a well-known fact that synthetically made plastics do not mix well with the environment.
 Shopping bags that wash up on beaches and commercial plastics that are found in landfill can take up to 500 years to break down.
 With an average use of 15 minutes before disposal, it seems that plastic bags are an unsustainable solution for everyday consumer needs.

 Plastic has become one of the largest contributors to Earth’s pollution problem today.
-Sadly, a huge 80 percent of ocean debris is derived from plastic materials and more than 250 million metric tons of plastic are estimated to make its way into the ocean by 2025.
-This sudden increase of ocean pollution is not only unattractive, but also destructive to the marine life and aquatic environment.
+Sadly, a huge 80 percent of ocean debris is derived from plastic materials and more than 250 million metric tons of plastic are estimated to make their way into the ocean by 2025.
+This sudden increase in ocean pollution is not only unattractive but also destructive to marine life and the aquatic environment.

 What is composting?

-Compost is a rich organic soil that is formed when micro-organisms decompose natural waste and has numerous benefits for the environment.
+Compost is a rich organic soil that is formed when microorganisms decompose natural waste and have numerous benefits for the environment.
 By composting, a typical family can reuse more than 300 Kilograms of waste each year.

 Items that can be composted:

 • Paper bags and napkins

 It is also important to know what cannot be composted.
 Here are a few items that cannot be composted:

 As mentioned by the Australian Bioplastics Association it is, critical that compostable plastics carry the Australian Standards certification to define whether the product will biodegrade in a commercial composting operation.

 The Australian Organics Recycling Association's (AORA) national policy is to ban all single-use non-compostable plastic bags that cannot be reused, recycled, or recovered in any way.
 We all must come together for the greater good of the people and the Earth and do our part in living a sustainable, environmentally friendly life.